bitfaster/Base64/README.md

 # Base64

-Extension methods to enable conversion to and from Base64 strings with reduced memory allocations.
+Extension methods to enable conversion to and from Base64 strings with reduced memory allocation.
+APIs working with both strings and streams are provided.

 ## TODO: